The Daily Dot

 The Daily Dot is a digital media company covering the culture of the Internet and the World Wide Web.
-Founded by Nicholas White in 2011, The Daily Dot is headquartered in Austin, Texas.
+It was founded by Nicholas White in 2011, and is headquartered in Austin, Texas.

 The site, conceived as the Internet's "hometown newspaper", focuses on topics such as streaming entertainment, geek culture, memes, gadgets and social issues, such as LGBT, gender and race.
 In addition, an e-commerce arm produces branded video for advertisers and sells items from an online marketplace.

 History

 The Daily Dot was established in 2011 by Nicholas White, whose goal was to cover Internet communities such as Reddit and Tumblr in the same manner as hometown newspapers cover their own communities.
 White's family has been in the newspaper business since buying the Sandusky Register in Ohio in 1869, and White was a reporter and executive with the family's media company before establishing the site.

 White launched The Daily Dot with $600,000 and a handful of full-time reporters.
 Many of the site's early stories were filed to a Google Doc and reported on Facebook and Twitter.
 After establishing a headquarters in Austin, Texas, the company added other offices but many staff worked remotely from other locations.
-It raised a $10 million private investment to add staff, produce digital content and develop its internal creative agency in 2015, ramping up its output to 50-70 stories a day.
+It raised a $10 million private investment to add staff, produce digital content and develop its internal creative agency in 2015, ramping up its output to 50–70 stories a day.
 Its coverage has focused on "under-reported" areas while emphasizing progressive issues such as body positivity and feminism.
 White has also highlighted the need to diversify his staff.
 "Journalism has been dominated by a few select types of voices.
-We have an opportunity to break from that cycle," he has said.
+We have an opportunity to break from that cycle" he has said.

 The Daily Dot has pursued several content strategies while building its online presence.
 In 2012, it was one of the first major sites to launch dedicated esports coverage.
 In 2016, the company sold that section, Dot Esports, to Gamurs, an Australian esports multimedia operation.

 In 2014, it purchased The Kernel, a competing website, and turned it into a weekly Sunday edition featuring long-form editorial built around a single theme.
 The Kernel founder and editor-in-chief Milo Yiannopoulos stepped down following the acquisition.
 The Kernel ceased regular publication in 2016.